-The entire Phase III is mostly filled land with between two to eight feet of steel and iron-making slag as well as other fill material being used for backfill.
+The entire Phase III is filled with between two to eight feet of steel and iron-making slag as well as other fill material being used for backfill.
 Underlying the fill material are lacustrine silts and clays.
 At the site native material is encountered from about 12 to 14 feet below ground surface.